Testing a Cluster

 Because of the LIKE operator, only variables beginning with wsrep_ are returned.
 The three variables pertinent here are the ones shown in the example above.

-• wsrep_local_state_comment: The value Synced indicates that the node is connected to the cluster and operational.
+• wsrep_local_state_comment: The Synced value indicates that the node is connected to the cluster and operational.

 • wsrep_cluster_size: The numeric value returned indicates the number of nodes in the cluster.

-• wsrep_ready: A value of ON indicates that this node in which the SQL statement was executed is connected to the cluster and able to handle transactions.
+• wsrep_ready: A value of ON indicates that this node, in which the SQL statement was executed, is connected to the cluster and able to handle transactions.

 For the next test, try creating a table and inserting data into it.
 Use a database client on node1 to enter these SQL statements: